rishav-eulb/100-days-of-move/docs/Functions.md

 fun foo<T1, T2>(x: u64, y: T1, z: T2): (T2, T1, u64) { (z, y, x) }
 ```
 ### Internal function
-All functions in move modules are internal by default,i.e., they can only be called by other functions inside the module
+All functions in move modules are internal(private) by default,i.e., they can only be called by other functions inside the same module
 Example: In file [friend_1.move](/demos/functions/sources/friend_1.move)
 ```js
     // This function can only be called from other functions in friend_1